MeixinZhu/Velocity_control/README.md

 Source code for paper Zhu, M., Wang, Y., Pu, Z., Hu, J., Wang, X., & Ke, R. (2020).
 Safe, efficient, and comfortable velocity control based on reinforcement learning for autonomous driving.
 Transportation Research Part C: Emerging Technologies, 117, 102662. https://www.sciencedirect.com/science/article/pii/S0968090X20305775

 ## Description
-It is a very simple idea to use DDPG for car following velocity control.
+Use DDPG for car following velocity control.
 The key part is the design of reward function.
-If the reward is not properly designed, the vehicle will either has poor jerk performances or stop for there with zero speed (in this case the jerk is zero).
-So the weight between different objectives are important.
+If the reward is not properly designed, the vehicle will either has poor jerk performances or stop there with zero speed (in this case the jerk is zero).
+So the weights between different objectives are important.

 ## How to run
 - Set up python environment by installing the required packages according to requirements.txt